Idlib insurgency: 2020

 On 16 April, an unknown aircraft attacked a jihadist vehicle killing three rebels from Jaish al-Nasr in the al-Ghaab plain.
 The aircraft was supposedly a Russian drone according to Al Masdar News and the Syrian Observatory for Human Rights.

-On 19 April, Hayat Tahrir al-Sham attacked the headquarters of the Guardians of Religion Organization and attempted to force the group to withdraw from the town of Armanaz, following the decision of HTS to reopen trade crossings to government held areas, which was opposed by locals and the Guardians of Religion Organization.
-Following the incident the Guardians of Religion Organization released a statement calling HTS reckless and called on HTS to redirect its attention to fighting the Syrian government instead.
+On 19 April, HTS attacked the headquarters of the Guardians of Religion Organization and attempted to force the group to withdraw from the town of Armanaz after HTS's decision to reopen trade crossings to government held areas had been opposed by locals and the Guardians of Religion Organization.
+The Guardians of Religion Organization then released a statement that stated that HTS was reckless and should redirect its attention to fighting the Syrian government instead.

-On 26 April, Turkish forces demolished tents set by protestors during a "sit in" in Al-Karama.
-Protesters, including Hayat Tahrir al-Sham rebels opposed the agreement made between Turkey and Russia regarding the reopening of the M4 Highway.
-After clashes that left four killed including HTS members, jihadist forces attacked a Turkish outpost, leaving several Turkish soldiers wounded which were evacuated by helicopter to Turkey.
+On 26 April, Turkish forces demolished tents set by protestors during a sit-in in Al-Karama.
+Protesters, including Hayat Tahrir al-Sham rebels opposed the agreement made between Turkey and Russia regarding the reopening of the M4 highway.
+After clashes that had left four killed including HTS members, jihadist forces attacked a Turkish outpost and left several Turkish soldiers wounded, who were evacuated by helicopter to Turkey.